The Qalipu Election Code

 Once the nomination period has ended we will likely have a number of eligible candidates for the positions of Ward Councilor (9) Western region Vice-Chief (1), Central region Vice-Chief (1) and Chief (1).
 These are the candidates we choose from when we vote on Election Day.
 Their names along with the dates, time and locations of Advance Polling and Election Day Polling, and other important details, will be made public with the “Notice of Election”.
-This will be publicized in the same fashion as outlined above (newspapers, website, bulletin boards, and social media).
+This will be publicized in the same fashion as outlined above (newspapers, website, and social media).

 Voting Eligibility, Locations, and Change of Address

 Members of the Qalipu First Nation who are 18 and older are eligible to vote for candidates in the ward where we are ordinarily resident.
 This means that you are on the voters list and eligible to vote with the Electoral Ward where you currently reside.
 If you no longer live in one of Qalipu’s nine wards, you will vote with the Electoral Ward in which you were last resident or were assigned when becoming a member of the Band.
 If your address has changed since the last Election in 2015, and you would like to update this on the Voters List, you can provide your current information by completing the Voter Registration Form or by updating your Kinu membership profile.
 Along with your new mailing address, please provide your full name, date of birth, membership number and at least one item that verifies your new address such as a scan of your drivers license or piece of mail in your name.
 If a member of your family has passed away, please get in touch with Charmaine Bath at1-855-263-6440.

 Going forward for 2021 elections, voters will receive an information package in the mail containing a secure PIN that they will use to vote either online or over the phone.